 Candidates for the joint Master of Engineering/MBA degree must complete 35 hours for MBA and 18 core engineering hours.
 In addition, the student must complete an additional 15 hours of electives.
 By proper selection of electives it may be possible to reduce the requirements of the joint degree by up to 21 hours compared to the normal requirements of the two degrees completed separately.
-This efficiency is achieved by proper selection of business electives for the 15 business course credits allowed for the Master of Engineering program and by a six-credit reduction of the MBA elective requirements reflecting recognition of the additional graduate work in completing the

-Master of Engineering.
+This efficiency is achieved by proper selection of business electives for the 15 business course credits allowed for the Master of Engineering program and by a six-credit reduction of the MBA elective requirements reflecting recognition of the additional graduate work in completing the Master of Engineering.
 Since both degrees are awarded simultaneously, all requirements in both programs must be completed in order to receive either degree.
 Students are encouraged to contact appropriate advisors in each program for further details.

-BUS 5390 Management Communication

-BUS 5395 Focus Firm

-BUS 5050 Graduate Business Colloquium (2 semesters of credit required)

-MGT5310 Management of Organizational Behavior

-MGT5385 Strategic Management and Business Policy

-MKT5310 Seminar in Marketing Strategy

-BUS 5111 Professional Career Development #1

-BUS 5112 Professional Career Development #2

-MIS requireme nt, choose one course:

-MIS 5342 Business Intelligence or

-MIS 5345 Decision Making with Excel

-MIS 5346 Data Warehousing or

-MIS 5355 Management of Information Systems

-Required Integrated Core Courses

-ACC 5121 Accounting Planning

-ACC 5122 Accounting Implementation

-ACC 5123 Accounting in a Changing Environment

-ECO 5115 Demand Analysis

-ECO 5116 Production and Cost Analysis

-ECO 5117 Market Structure Analysis and Estimation

-FIN 5161 Corporate Finance - Planning

-FIN 5162 Corporate Finance - Implementation

-FIN 5163 Financial Control

-MGT 5131 Operations Strategy: Concepts and Fundamentals

-MGT 5132 Operations Strategy: Structuring the Operating System

-MGT 5133 Operations Strategy: Managing Operational Focus

-QBA 5131 Quantitative Methods for Decision Making: Part I

-QBA 5132 Quantitative Methods for Decision Making: Part II

-QBA 5132 QBA 5133 Quantitative Methods for Decision Making: Part II Quantitative Methods for Decision Making: Part III
+35 sem, hrs.
+Required Core Courses BUS 5390 Management Communication BUS 5395 Focus Firm BUS 5050 Graduate Business Colloquium (2 semesters of credit required) Management of Organizational Behavior MGT5310 MGT5385 Strategic Management and Business Policy Seminar in Marketing Strategy MKT5310 Professional Career Development #1 BUS 5111 Professional Career Development #2 BUS 5112 MIS requirement, choose one course: MIS 5342 Business Intelligence or MIS 5345 Decision Making with Excel MIS 5346 Data Warehousing or MIS 5355 Management of Information Systems Required Integrated Core Courses ACC 5121 Accounting Planning ACC 5122 Accounting Implementation ACC 5123 Accounting in a Changing Environment Demand Analysis ECO 5115 ECO 5116 Production and Cost Analysis ECO 5117 Market Structure Analysis and Estimation Corporate Finance - Planning FIN 5161 FIN 5162 Corporate Finance - Implementation FIN 5163 Financial Control Operations Strategy: Concepts and Fundamentals MGT 5131 Operations Strategy: Structuring the Operating System MGT 5132 Operations Strategy: Managing Operational Focus MGT 5133 Quantitative Methods for Decision Making: Part I QBA 5131 QBA 5132 Quantitative Methods for Decision Making: Part II OBA 5133 Quantitative Methods for Decision Making: Part III